dishants/Land-Records-on-Blockchain/README.rst

-Pyqtree
+Property Records on the Blockchain
 =======

+Hybrid Quad Tree and Merkle tree for GIS

+Adaption of Pyqtree which is

-Pyqtree is a pure Python spatial index for GIS or rendering usage.
+"Pyqtree is a pure Python spatial index for GIS or rendering usage.
 It stores and quickly retrieves items from a 2x2 rectangular grid area, and grows in depth and detail as more items are added.
-The actual quad tree implementation is adapted from `Matt Rasmussen's compbio library <https://github.com/mdrasmus/compbio/blob/master/rasmus/quadtree.py>`__ and extended for geospatial use.
+The actual quad tree implementation is adapted from `Matt Rasmussen's compbio library <https://github.com/mdrasmus/compbio/blob/master/rasmus/quadtree.py>`__ and extended for geospatial use."

 Platforms
 ---------